ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Fight censorship
 Wikipedia is not accessible in Turkey for a few years, but the Protocol Labs is hosting a mirror of several languages on IPFS.
 See the original blog post https://blog.ipfs.io/24-uncensorable-wikipedia/ and the project itself: https://github.com/ipfs/distributed-wikipedia-mirror

+#### Build an alternative ISP
+Althea.net is building an alternative Internet Service Provider in the US as the low level of competition brings quality of service down and prices up.
+Althea especially targets rural areas, where the coverage by traditional ISP is low.

 ## Blockchain use-cases
 IPFS is a natural fit for blockchain use cases.
 Common state of the chain is distributed onchain among participants, and specific data is stored on IPFS.
 Thanks to content addressing, the blockchain only needs to store the IPFS multihash, and users are sure to fetch correct data from any of their peer.
+THis architechture is becoming a de facto standard for blockchain apps, especially for Ethereum.

 ### Examples of projects

+#### Create a global market place for data storage
+Filecoin.io is not only a blockchain on IPFS.
+It is the blockchain *of* IPFS.
+Filecoin lets any storage owner host data for users who need additional space.
+It is one of the reason IPFS exists in the first place, and will be a great accelerator of the IPFS growth once fully online.
+THe project is developped by Protocol Labs, which are stewarding the development of IPFS.
+You can check the project website here: filecoin.io

 #### Send cryptos to a human-readable address
 This project let you have a human-readable Ethereum address, so people don't have to send it to a long, error prone address.